ChrisKatsaras/C-for-Beginners/README.md

 First use of variables which includes declaring, assigning values and printing the values stored
 ##scanning.c
 Scanning and storing variables which include char, int and double data type.
+##ifElse.c
+First use of if and else statments